 At its 2021 meeting the Council had agreed that work should commence on preparing amendments to the Regulations consequent upon the above changes.
 At its May 2022 meeting the Council agreed to progress the consultation and drafting of those amendments, and the consultation with stakeholders took place in July 2022.
 The consultation indicated universal support for the main aspects of the proposals.
-The Māori law academics group gave significant feedback on a number of matters of drafting of the Regulations as well as process and resourcing. including the First Schedule which sets out the prescription of the core law subjects.).
+The Māori law academics group gave significant feedback on a number of matters of drafting of the Regulations as well as process and resourcing (including the First Schedule which sets out the prescription of the core law subjects).

-At its August 2022 meeting, the Council discussed aspects of the draft amendments and prescription, as well as the need for some flexibility in assessment, The Council reaffirmed the resolutions that Tikanga Māori be taught as part of each of the core subjects and Legal Ethics, and also as a standalone core subject.
+At its August 2022 meeting, the Council discussed aspects of the draft amendments and prescription, as well as the need for some flexibility in assessment.
+The Council reaffirmed the resolutions that Tikanga Māori be taught as part of each of the core subjects and Legal Ethics, and also as a standalone core subject.
 It agreed to an amendment proposed in the submission of the Māori law academics, allowing for more flexibility than the previous proposed wording, to the effect that 'the degree must include teaching and assessment of the general principles and practices of tikanga Māori/Māori laws and philosophy relevant to each of the core subjects'.
 The Council also discussed the terms of appointment of the moderators, and agreed that they would be available to engage with the Māori law academics.
 The Council approved a paper from the Credits Committee with regard to the consequential effects of the proposed changes, on the rules and guidance for overseas applicants for admission.

 Following the August meeting, the four moderators (Matanuku Mahuika, Dr Rawinia Higgins, Dr Rangi Mātāmua and Deputy Chief Judge Caren Fox) were appointed by the Council.
-The scope of their engagement was set out in a briefing paper and letter from the Council in September, stating that their primary role would be to assist in the development of, and ongoing monitoring and assessment of the proposed course and changes; drafting guidelines to provide more detail than in the prescription contained in the amended Schedule to the Regulations; being available to engage with Māori academics developing the courses at the Universities, moderating exams to ensure consistency of marking, and providing reports to the Council.
-Since their appointment, the Moderators have met in late 2022, and also had discussions with the Māori law academics.
-[In early 2023 they have produced a preliminary paper on the timetable for introducing the changes, and guidance on the prescription and materials, and will continue to work with the Council on this in 2023]
+The scope of their engagement was set out in a briefing paper and letter from the Council in September 2022, stating that their primary role would be to assist in the development of, and ongoing monitoring and assessment of the proposed course and changes; drafting guidelines to provide more detail than in the prescription contained in the amended Schedule to the Regulations; being available to engage with Māori academics developing the courses at the Universities, moderating exams to ensure consistency of marking, and providing reports to the Council.
+The Moderators met in late 2022, and also had discussions with the Māori law academics.